HackYourFuture/angular/README.md

+> This will be the first time we teach Angular.
+Please help us improve and share your feedback!

 # HackYourFuture - Angular
 Angular, aah, who doesn't love Angular...?
 What do you mean checkout react?
 Oh React!
 Go back to your Wall!

 Or so it goes.

 Hi!
 Welcome to the Angular module.
 Angular is a super-modern framework that will help us make fun-to-develop, robust, highly-performant web applications.
+Note: Angular is NOT Angular.JS

 ## Planning for Current Class
-Kind notice: each week, students are expected to finish all reading material *before class* so we discuss the topics like a bunch of sophisticated ladies/gentlemen.
-Assignments/Homework is to be handed in by Wednesday evening, so it can be reviewed Thursday/Friday.
+Kind notice: each week, students are expected to finish all reading material *before class* so we can discuss the topics like a bunch of sophisticated ladies/gentlemen.
+Assignments/Homework is to be handed in by Thursday 9AM, so it can be reviewed Thursday/Friday.

-TBA = To Be Announced = Just Wait or If Wait Long Poke Someone

 | Week | Topic | Read | Homework |
 | ---- | ----- | ---- | -------- |
 | 1. | ES6, TypeScript, Bundling, Transpiling | [Week 1 Reading](week1/README.md) | TBA |
 | 2. | MVC, Angular Components, Template Syntax | TBA | TBA |
 | 3. | Angular Services | TBA | TBA |

+TBA = To Be Announced

 ## What will we learn?
 - How to use a Transpiler to convert ES6 into browser-safe JavaScript